evlaV/evlaV/readme.md

 The tool will automatically resume from the last point it was ran.
 Use `evlav --help` to find out more options.

 To reconstruct the whole history and update all internal repositories, the tool requires ~40m.

+## Design Goals

+The design goals for this tool were:
+  - Should run locally
+    - Without internet if nothing changed
+  - Should run from a github action
+    - Only downloading what was changed since last run
+    - I.e., take a few minutes to run
+    - If no update was done, should only ping a few index files so it can run multiple times a day
+  - Should reconstruct the entire history from scratch
+    - This would allow re-constructing the repos if something changes
+  - Should minimize hard drive access
+    - Only the `PKGBUILD` is extracted from each srcpkg
+    - Based on `PKGBUILD` sources, local sources are extracted individually to place in the package repository
+    - To mirror internal repos, the only the latest version of each package is checked for them.
+If they exist, they are extracted and `git push --mirror`ed to the remote.